IBM/ode/README.md

 There is a log of a successful bootstrap run in bootstrap/bootstrap_log.txt

+The resulting installable file tree is in ODE/inst.images/x86_linux_2 .

 A prebuilt ODE for x86_linux_2 is also supplied.
 The files under bootstrap/prebuilt/fedora38 were built by Fedora 38, and the files under bootstrap/prebuilt/inst.images/x86_linux_2.rhel8 were built by Red Hat Enterprise Linux 8.
 It should not be necessary to use this prebuilt ODE as the bootstrap_linux should succeed.